openshift/cluster-bootstrap/README.md

 Additionally, bootkube can be used to generate all of the necessary assets for use in bootstrapping a new cluster.
 These assets can then be modified to support any additional configuration options.

+If you are interested in the design and details [see the bootkube design document](https://docs.google.com/document/d/1VNp4CMjPPHevh2_JQGMl-hpz9JSLq3s7HlI87CTjl-8/edit).

 ## Guides

 * [GCE Quickstart](hack/quickstart/quickstart-gce.md)